01 of 06

 Upgrade a 2 Prong Outlet to GFCI Outlet

-This tutorial will walk you through how to improve the electrical safety in your home by easily replacing a 2 prong outlet with a new safe GFCI.
+This tutorial will walk you through how to improve the electrical safety in your home by easily replacing a 2 prong outlet with a new safe GFCI (or GFI).
 This safety upgrade should especially be done if the existing 2 prong outlet is near a sink, vanity or tub.

 Needed Tools and MaterialsContinue to 2 of 6 below.